jamie5958/xTouchTranslator/README.md

 If you want to test this yourself, run config_app.py with Python 3.7 The Python version is so old because I require this app to run on a Mac with MacOS Sierra.
 This should still run on any machine as long as you have the correct python version and the correct dependencies shown in the .venv folder.
+*I just learned that Python is backwards compatible starting with Python 3.3.
+So, ths may work with the latest.
+I have not tested it though.*

 These are for my setup specifically.
 I am using a USB MIDI interface with the MIDI ports on the XTouch. midi_virtual is a placeholder for the software.
 It has no function currently, so set it to any MIDI output other than the ones used for the XTouch.